DustinMcGilvray/Friend-Finder-App/README.md

 </p>

 ## Overview
-A Compatibility-Based "Friend Finder" application that takese in results from the users' survey answers and compares their answers with those from other users.
-Once the comparison is complete, an image and name will be delivered via Modal with the best match.
+A Compatibility-Based "Friend Finder" application that takes in results from the users' survey answers and compares their answers with those from characters in the 1985 movie, The Gonnie's.
+Once the comparison is complete, an image/Movie Gif and name will be delivered via Modal with the best match.

 <p align="center">
   <img src = markdown/the-goonies-oath.jpg/>